Testing the Quasar Hubble Diagram with LISA Standard Sirens: LISA MBHB Standard Sirens

 The total distance uncertainty $\sigma_{D}$ is then obtained by adding in quadrature all contributions listed above.
 Therefore, the total distance uncertainty depends not only on the source redshift but also on the assumed cosmological model.
 Fig.~\ref{fig:errors} shows the contribution of all these sources of error as a function of redshift, together with the total estimated error on the luminosity distance.

-Finally the value of the luminosity distance of each MBHB event is randomly scattered around the value given by our fiducial cosmology according to a Gaussian probability with standard deviation~$\sigma_{D}$.
-Each LISA MBHB event that will be used in the rest of the paper has been constructed according to the procedure outlined above.
+Each LISA MBHB event that will be used in the rest of the paper has been constructed according to the procedure outlined above and detailed in Appendix~\ref{app:cats}.
 Note however that this procedure cannot estimate the actual number of cosmologically useful events that LISA will detect.
 This information can only be obtained by simulating the full formation and evolution history of MBHBs, by performing parameter estimation over the GW signal and by estimating the emission and detectability of EM counterparts \cite{Tamanini:2016uin,NewMBHBCats}.
 Because of this all our results are given in terms of the number of standard siren that LISA will observe, with fiducial values taken from the existing literature.